 The binding energy involved in spin pair formation is on the order of two to three million electron volts (MeV).
-The interaction between two nucleons through the strong force is far less.
+The interaction between two nucleons through the Interaction force is far less.
 Therefore in small nuclides the structure is dominated by the interactions involving spin pair formation.
-But in larger nuclides the large number of interactions involving the strong force becomes dominant.
+But in larger nuclides the large number of interactions involving the Interaction force becomes dominant.

 Binding energy is in the nature of a loss in potential energy.
 When a neutron and a proton form a deuteron there is the emission of a gamma ray with an energy of 2.22457 MeV.
 When a gamma ray of at least that energy impacts a deuteron it disassociates into a neutron and proton and the mass deficit has disappeared.

 When two particles exert an attractive force on each other and they move together there is a loss of potential energy.
 If two particles exert a repulsive force on each other and they move together there is a gain in potential energy.
 Thus a repulsion between particles corresponds to a decrease in binding energy whereas an attraction corresponds to an increase in binding energy.

 The incremental binding energy of a proton pair is the binding energy of a nuclide less the binding energy of a nuclide with one less proton pair (two less protons).
 This is the first difference.

 The relationship is roughly linear.
 A quadratic regression equation explains 99.87 percent of the variation in the incremental binding energy.
 The standard error of the regression equation is 0.344 MeV.
 Given the regularity of the relationship it is reasonable to express the relationships in terms of proton pairs rather than protons.
 The second difference corresponds to the slope of the relationship between incremental binding energy and the number of proton pairs in the nuclide.
 The interaction binding energy between two proton pairs is about 7 MeV.